hexagontk/hexagon/readme.md

 ---

-Hexagon is a microservices library written in [Kotlin].
+Hexagon is a set of microservices libraries written in [Kotlin].
 Its purpose is to ease the building of services (Web applications, APIs or queue consumers) that run inside a cloud platform.

+The project is developed as a set of [libraries][frameworks] that you call as opposed to [frameworks] that call your code inside them.
+Being a library means that you won't need special build settings or tools.

-It is meant to provide abstraction from underlying technologies to be able to change them with minimum impact.
+It is meant to provide abstraction from underlying technologies (data storage, HTTP server engines, etc.)to be able to change them with minimum impact.
 It is designed to fit in applications that conforms to the [Hexagonal Architecture] (also called [Clean Architecture] or [Ports and Adapters Architecture]).

 The motivation that drove the development of this library was that sometimes you spend more time reading framework's documentation than coding.
 And also, because you lose control of your program: